breedhub/interconnect/README.md

 the form of host:port or /path/to/unix/socket.
 If host or port value is omitted then default will be used (set with **create** command).

-Client connection listen address override host or port can contain * symbol, which means all interfaces and random port respectively.
-Server connection address override cannot contain *.
+Client connection listen address override host or port can contain &lowast;
+symbol, which means all interfaces and random port respectively.
+Server connection address override cannot contain &lowast;.

 ### detach - Detach this daemon from given connection